 It should be understood that enforcing and recording IP address bindings has privacy implications.
+In some circumstances this binding data may be considerd to be personally identifying information.
 In general, collecting private information about users brings ethical and legal responsibilities to the network administrator.